PlumCantaloupe/circlesxr/README.md

 <br/>

 - Go to src/worlds and see that each world has its own folder and associated index.html
-- See [ExampleWorld](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/ExampleWorld) for a simple example of how to set up your own
+- See [ExampleWorld](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/ExampleWorld) for a simple example of how to set up your own.
-- Currently, routes are not automatically created for each world ([in progress]); but you can type in URL http://localhost:{SERVER_PORT}/rooms/explore/world/{YOUR_WORLD_FOLDER}
+- Currently, routes are not automatically created for each world (in progress); but you can type in the URL in teh following format: http://localhost:{SERVER_PORT}/rooms/explore/world/{YOUR_WORLD_FOLDER}
-- Note that in [ExampleWorld](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/ExampleWorld) you can see a few HTMl entities that are required for your world to properly connect to all features of this framework.
-These are replaced when served for the appropriate scripts so please pay attention to their position within the page.
+- Note that in [ExampleWorld](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/worlds/ExampleWorld) you can see a few HTML entities that are required for your world to properly connect to this framework.
+These are replaced with the appropriate scripts in [webpack.worlds.parts](https://github.com/PlumCantaloupe/circlesxr/tree/Workshop_Features/src/webpack.worlds.parts) during the build stage so please pay attention to their position within the page.
   ```html
   <circles-start-scripts/>